Camping Guide

 Teton Pass.
 On the Wyoming side of the border is the CTNF's Trail

 Creek Campground.
 It is also on the western side of Teton Pass.
-They
+They're the closest CTNF campgrounds to access the eastern side of the

 Tetons and Jackson Hole.

-Unlike the BTNF, as of 2022, you can make a reservation for several
+You can make a reservation for several

 CTNF campgrounds.

-Shoshone National Forest MVUM
+Shoshone National Forest MVUM Maps

 (near Teton & Fremont County Boundary)

-Click to Enlarge all MVUM maps
+Click or tap to enlarge all MVUM maps

 The Shoshone National Forest (America's first national forest)